 Look at these beauties!
 You can also drizzle some balsamic syrup on top as well to punch up the flavor. 🙂

 These blood oranges are so delicious and refreshing.
-I hope you give this a try.
 Enjoy!

 Blood Orange Salad